NSF CBIKS Team and Membership

 Component III: Knowledge Base

-The NSF CBIKS Knowledge Base, scheduled to launch in 2025, is an online resource that is a go-to, searchable resource for ethical community-driven research with Indigenous community partners.
+The NSF CBIKS Knowledge Base is scheduled for launch in 2026.
+This will be a go-to, searchable repository of resource for ethical community-driven research with Indigenous community partners.
 It also includes all NSF CBIKS research outputs as well as a wide range of existing resources such as literature reviews, bibliographies, teaching resources, MOU/MOAs, and ethical guidelines.
 Indigenous communities maintain control and care over their data and all resources on the Knowledge Base have explicit permission for public sharing.

 Contact Us